manoharahk/TizenRT/os/mm/README.txt

 4) Shared Memory Management

-   When TinyAra is build in kernel mode with a separate, privileged, kernel- mode address space and multiple, unprivileged, user-mode address spaces, then shared memory regions must also be managed.
+   When TizenRT is build in kernel mode with a separate, privileged, kernel- mode address space and multiple, unprivileged, user-mode address spaces, then shared memory regions must also be managed.
 Shared memory regions are user-accessible memory regions that can be attached into the user